 Known to Vedic Aryans.
 Against this view of Sir John, it can well be argued that the idea of Mother or Earth Goddess was well known to the Vedic Aryans.
 From the Rigvedic times onwards she is recognized as the fundamental energy underlying all creation.
-At first she appears as Prithivī as is explicit in the expression 'Dyāvā-Prithivi, the twin deities, to whom many of the early hymns in the Rigveda are dedicated.
+At first she appears as Prithivi as is explicit in the expression 'Dyāvā-Prithivi', the twin deities, to whom many of the early hymns in the Rigveda are dedicated.
 Then she is eulogized as Aditi-a mysterious creative power responsible for manifestation of all life.
 In late and post-Vedic literature she takes the form of Prakriti which in conjunction with her counterpart, Purusha, is held to be the basic cause of all universal activity.
 From Pauranic times up to the present day the same cosmic power is being worshipped in India under the comprehensive term 'Sakti' with Durga, Gauri, Kali, etc., as her numerous emanations.
-Is it not then legitimate to infer that the Saktism of la er times was but a natural outgrowth of the germinal ideas inherent in the cult of Prithivi and Aditi current in Vedic times?
+Is it not then legitimate to infer that the Sāktism of la er times was but a natural outgrowth of the germinal ideas inherent in the cult of Prithivi and Aditi current in Vedic times?
 If we take this reasonable view the common presumption of the Indologists that the Vedic Aryans borrowed this cult wholesale from the aborigines is considerably invalidated.

 No doubt, the principal deities of the Vedic Aryans were male, and the female ones played only a subordinate part.
 But, then, the same was also true of the Indus people.
 Their principal gods were mostly male and goddesses played but an insignificant role.
-For example, the Pipal God, possibly the prototype of the Vedic Prajāpati, was the supreme deity of the Indus pantheon and his seven attendant was the supreme deity of the Indus pantheon and his seven attendant messengers-the winged sky-gods-were also male deities of the composite form (PLl.
+For mostly male and goddesses played but an insignificant role.
+For example, the Pipal God, possibly the prototype of the Vedic Prajāpati, example, the Pipal God, possibly the prototype of the Vedic Prajāpati, was the supreme deity of the Indus pantheon and his seven attendant messengers-the winged sky-gods-were also male deities of the composite form (PLl.
 II, 1).